 Key support levels:

-IGCS shows retail traders are currently LONG on AUD/USD, with 64% of traders currently holding long positions.
-At DailyFX we typically take a contrarian view to crowd sentiment resulting in a short-term bearish disposition.
+IGCS shows retail traders are currently LONG on AUD/USD, with 71% of traders currently holding long positions.
+At DailyFX we typically take a contrarian view to crowd sentiment but due to recent changes in long and short positioning we arrive at a short-term cautious bias.